 Try to incorporate plenty of zinc-rich foods in your diet, including pumpkin seeds, spinach, beef, wheat germ and cocoa.
 This is because the zinc will decrease the time period of the symptoms you are experiencing.
 You can also take a good quality supplement such as a Zinc Citrate daily.

 Pelargonium is a herbal remedy which can help with respiratory infections, sore throats and general cold and flu symptoms.
 Take this remedy as soon as you begin to feel the onset of illness and continue until you see signs of improvement.

 We all think we are invincible and push forward no matter what but when feeling under the weather ensure you take some time out, turn off the Wi-Fi, grab the duvet, relax and de-stress.
 This not only feels good but can also boost your immune system.
 The perfect excuse for a lazy day!

 But, don't just think you're resting because you're chilling out.
 Getting actual sleep is key as it will help your body to restore faster and fight off infection.
 This is your free pass to take multiple naps in addition to having a fair few early nights.

 10. Add moisture to the air

-Summer is air conditioning season which means your house can become really dry leading to throat irritation.
-Of course, it's probably too hot to turn it off altogether but counter it by adding a humidifyer to introduce some moisture into the air too.
+Winter is radiation season which means your house can become really dry leading to throat irritation.
+Of course, it's probably too cold to turn it off altogether but counter it by adding a humidifier to introduce some moisture into the air too.
 It could really help loosen up your congestion.